- September 13, 2016

 Fifth, Drones Can Be Significantly Less Disruptive than Traditional Data-Gathering and Photography

 Drone use can be unobtrusive; one need not necessarily shut down a busy highway to gather required information.
 Investigators need not dodge cars and trucks as they try to recreate the accident scene.
+An experienced experienced car accident attorney would understand the importance of such technological advancements in collecting evidence.

 Recovering Damages Associated With Serious Vehicle Accident Requires Skill and Imagination

 Whether a claim is settled prior to trial or goes before a jury, the victim in a serious vehicle accident has a story to tell.
 Part of telling that story is the establishment of legal responsibility against the person at fault.
-Telling that story can best be accomplished through the retention of skilled, aggressive, and imaginative legal counsel, like the attorneys at Neale & Fhima.
+Telling that story can best be accomplished through the retention of skilled, aggressive, and imaginative legal counsel, like the accident claim lawyers at Neale & Fhima.
 Working out of Dana Point, San Diego, and Los Angeles, our firm is dedicated to providing excellent legal representation to those who have sustained serious injury.
 We have a 99% success rate settling auto accident cases.

 Matt Neale is a distinguished personal injury attorney who has garnered a reputation as a tough negotiator and litigator.
 He is well-respected by judges and other attorneys in the Southern California legal community, and the insurance companies and auto manufacturers know that he isn’t afraid to take his clients’ cases to trial.
 During his long career, Matt has helped clients recover more than $40 million in damages.
 Aaron Fhima has a long record of success taking on large defense firms.
 Aaron doesn’t hesitate to take cases to trial when necessary in order to enforce his clients’ rights and to make sure that they receive just compensation..
 Request a free consultation by calling us at 1-888-407-2955 or complete our online form, and let us help you get the money you deserve.